- CALL FOR PROPOSALS -

 Keynote Lecture

 Judith Stevens-Long: Dying: development in the final stage of life.
 Abstract: This presentation explores what is known about growth in the last stage of life.
 What are the intellectual and emotional phenomena that researchers have addressed and what have they found?
 Is acceptance a sign of maturity or giving up?
 What kind of thoughts and behaviors might be associated with "a good death," and what kind of research do we need to do?
-There are clearly more questions that answers about dying.
-This talk will challenge the traditional ideas about dying and bereavement that flowed from Elizabeth Kubler Ross' classic work and talk about the how developmentalists might help create a death culture that makes provides more meaningful support as the baby boom approaches this part of the life span.
+There are clearly more questions than answers about dying.
+This talk will challenge the traditional ideas about dying and bereavement that flowed from Elizabeth Kubler Ross' classic work and talk about how developmentalists might help create a death culture that makes provides more meaningful support as the baby boom approaches this part of the life span.
 Biography: Judith Stevens-Long, Ph.D., is emerita Professor of Human and Organizational Development at Fielding Graduate University where she served as the Malcolm Knowles Chair for Adult Development and Learning and is currently an adjunct.
 She was also a founding member of the faculty at University of Washington, Tacoma.
 She is the author of four editions of Adult Life: Developmental Processes.
 She has published numerous articles on theory in adult development, personality development in adulthood and assessment of graduate education.
 Her latest work is on death and dying as an opportunity for continuing development.
 Living Well Dying Well is available on Amazon.com and she is the creator of Dying with Wisdom, where she posts articles designed to support people facing the last stages of life and their caretakers. |

 Keynote Lecture